 Quietco have helped reduce noise for hundreds of people in their home in the last 15 years.
-The success of all these projects comes down to following our trademark four step method of soundproofing, these principles underline our company values, integrity and give our customers peace of mind they are in safe hands.
+The success of all these projects comes down to following our trademark 4 step soundproofing method, these principles underline our company values, integrity and give our customers peace of mind they are in safe hands.

 Treat the main cause of the problem

 Treat the indirect noise paths